|

 Euro European taper

-xS extra small, for older Besson and Boosey & Hawkes (similar to
+10 and 10s, bass trombone shank, for older Besson and Boosey & Hawkes and others

 Other tapers can be made for receivers on tubas, cimbassos, ophicleides, etc.